 She was the First Place Winner in the Marie E. Crump Vocal Competition.
 She was also a two-time award winner in both the New Jersey Association of Versimo Opera's Vocal Competition held at Carnegie Hall as well as the MacAllister Awards.
 From the prestigious Gerda Lissner Foundation Awards she was given a career grant.
 She was also an award winner in the Annapolis Opera, Kennett Symphony Orchestra, James Parkinson Opera, the Octave Artists Management Excellence, and the Altamura/Caruso International Vocal Competitions.

-Elizabeth Curtis, Robert Grayson, Clarity James, Julian Kwok, Joanna Levy, and Klara Meyers.
+Lori Bade, Elizabeth Curtis, Robert Grayson, Clarity James, Julian Kwok, Joanna Levy, Klara Meyers, Patricia O'Neill, and Loraine Sims.

 Michael Borowitz, Lisa Harer de Calvo, John Douglas, James Harp, JoAnn Kulesza, Danielle Orlando, Michele Scanlon, and William Yannuzzi.

-Andrew Altenbach, Dino Anagnost, Christian Badea, Victoria Bond, Michael Borowitz, Oliver von Dohnányi, John Douglas, Maureen Drumheller, Eric Ebbenga, Arthur Fagen, Eugene Fellin, Mark Flint, Vance George, James Glazebrook, Mary Woodmansee Green, Ronald Gretz, Jonathan Griffith, Tom Hall, Jong Kim, Andrew Kurtz, Robert Larsen, Andrea Licata, Matthew M. Marsit, Brent McMunn, Steven Powell, Dan Rothermel, Mariusz Smolij, Markand Thakar, and Richard Weymuth.
+Andrew Altenbach, Dino Anagnost, Christian Badea, Victoria Bond, Michael Borowitz, Oliver von Dohnányi, John Douglas, Maureen Drumheller, Eric Ebbenga, Arthur Fagen, Eugene Fellin, Mark Flint, Vance George, James Glazebrook, Mary Woodmansee Green, Ronald Gretz, Jonathan Griffith, Tom Hall, Richard Hughey, John Jost, Jong Kim, Andrew Kurtz, Robert Larsen, Andrea Licata, Matthew M. Marsit, Brent McMunn, Steven Powell, Carlos Riazuelo, Dan Rothermel, Susan Shoemaker, Mariusz Smolij, Markand Thakar, Richard Weymuth, and Joshua Zona.

 Elizabeth Bachman, Frank Corsaro, Elizabeth Curtis, Craig Fields, William Florescu, James Harp, Werner Herzog, Amy Hutchison, Robert Larsen, Henry MacCarthy, Dugg McDonough, James McNamara, Alyce Mott, Roberto Oswald, and Federico Tiezzi.